newtonmunene99/mpesa-api/README.md

     initiator_password: 'YOUR_INITIATOR_PASSWORD_HERE',
     certificatepath: 'keys/example.cert'
 };
+// For the initiator_password, use the security credential from the test credentials page.link :https://developer.safaricom.co.ke/test_credentials

 // certificate path is otional.
 I've provided ceritificates for sandbox and production by default.
 If you choose not to include it Pass it as null. const credentials = {
     ...,